 Method: initiate a new multimedia session for real time messaging with a remote contact and for a given service.
 The messages exchanged in real time during the session may be from any type.

-MultimediaSession initiateMessagingSession(String serviceId, ContactId contact)
+MultimediaMessagingSession initiateMessagingSession(String serviceId, ContactId contact)

 Method: returns the list of streaming sessions in progress associated to a given service ID.